 The Five Buddha Families and their associated meditations provide a means of recognising which aspects of our emotional energy are out of balance.
 Subsequently, we can meditate on or pray to the appropriate family to regain equilibrium.
 In addition, we can seek to purge or pacify the emotional delusion that is holding us from Enlightenment.

 The Five Buddha Families present a comprehensive understanding of the natural human condition.
-For instance, showing the interplay and dialogue between Enlightened and Deluded states of being rather than deny or repress Deluded states, the Five Meditation Buddhas call upon us to acknowledge and recognise them.
+For instance, showing the interplay and dialogue between Enlightened and Deluded states of being rather than denying or repressing Deluded states, the Five Meditation Buddhas call upon us to acknowledge and recognise them.
 Thus transforming their emotional force into positive energies.

 The Five Families approach is not static or written in stone.
 Generally speaking, it’s a method by which we can identify our prevailing state of being.